Warren symposium follows legacy of geneticist giant

 When cancer cells split off from a tumor to seed deadly metastases, they are thought to travel as clusters or packs, a phenomenon known as collective invasion.
 The members of an invasive pack are not all alike, scientists at Winship Cancer Institute of Emory University have learned.

-Lung cancer cells making up an invasive pack have specialized roles as leaders and followers, which depend on each other for mobility and survival, the scientists report in Nature Communications.
+Lung cancer cells making up an invasive pack have specialized roles as leaders and followers, which depend on each other for mobility and survival, the scientists report in Nature CommunicationsThose who have been diagnosed with mesothelioma due to asbestos exposure may consult a mesothelioma attorney to determine which legal actions they can take.

 The distinctions between leaders and followers, as well as their interdependence, could potentially unlock new avenues for future treatments focused on impeding or preventing cancer metastasis.
 According to senior author Adam Marcus, PhD, associate professor of hematology and medical oncology at Winship Cancer Institute and Emory University School of Medicine, understanding these dynamics may be crucial.
 If you’re looking for more information or assistance, you might consider searching for “medical clinics near me” to explore local healthcare options.